XiaolinCao/506GroupProject/README.md

 2. 506project.R file: a R script uses data.table to clean data and use "stats" package and glm function to fit model.
 3. 506project.do file: a Stata script uses Stata to clean data and fit model.
 4. 506project.ipynb file: a jupyter notebook uses python to clean data and fit model.
+5. python_output.html file: the output of 506project.ipynb file.
-5. project_report.Rmd file: a Rmarkdown file includes data describing, code of three tools and result analysis.
+6. project_report.Rmd file: a Rmarkdown file includes data describing, code of three tools and result analysis.
 This file is our final group project report.
-6. project_report.html file: a html file by knitting the project_report.Rmd file to better present our group project.
+7. project_report.html file: a html file by knitting the project_report.Rmd file to better present our group project.